-- 1) Eligible employees may use unpaid family and medical leave of absence of up to twelve (12) weeks using a rolling twelve- (12-) month period measured backwards from the date leave is used, for one or more of the following reasons: - a) Because of the birth of a son or daughter of the employee and in order to care for such child. - b) Because of the placement of a child with the employee for adoption or foster care. - c) In order to care for the spouse, son, daughter, parent or parent-in-law of the employee if such spouse, son, daughter or parent has a serious health condition. - d) Because of a serious health condition that makes the employee unable to perform the functions of the employee's position. - 2) If both spouses are employed by the College, they may together take only twelve (12) weeks of family and medical leave when the reason for the leave is either a) or b) above. - If the reason for the leave is c) or d) above and the 3) College makes a request, the employee shall, within fifteen (15) days, support a request for a family or medical leave with a certificate completed by the employee's or family member's health care provider.
+- 1) Eligible employees may use unpaid family and medical leave of absence of up to twelve (12) weeks using a rolling twelve- (12-) month period measured backwards from the date leave is used, for one (1) or more of the following reasons: - a) Because of the birth of a son or daughter of the employee and in order to care for such child. - b) Because of the placement of a child with the employee for adoption or foster care. - c) In order to care for the spouse or significant other, child, parent or spouse/significant other's parent if such individual has a serious health condition. - d) Because of a serious health condition that makes the employee unable to perform the functions of the employee's position. - 2) If both spouses are employed by the College, they may together take only twelve (12) weeks of family and medical leave when the reason for the leave is either a) or b) above. - 3) If the reason for the leave is c) or d) above and the College makes a request, the employee shall, within fifteen (15) days, support a request for a family or medical leave with a certificate completed by the employee's or family member's health care provider.
 If the reason for the leave is c) above, the certificate must state that a family member should care for the son, daughter, spouse, parent, or parent-in-law and an estimate of the amount of time that such employee is needed.
 If the reason for the leave is d) above, the certificate must indicate that the employee is unable to perform the functions of the position.
 In the case of intermittent leave for planned medical treatment, the certificate shall indicate the dates on which such treatment is planned and the duration of the treatment.
 Failure to provide the certification may result in a denial of the leave request.